traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

     d.
 Using animation to make a vertical section appear/disappear

  6. Buttons, Text-Fields, and Controls (using Angular Material)
-    a. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.dropdowns.and.textboxes.txt">Intro to Textboxes & Dropdowns</a>
+    a. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.dropdowns.and.textboxes.txt">Intro to Textboxes & Dropdowns</a> in Angular Material

  7. Forms